microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Invoke-MgInviteCommunicationCallParticipant.md

 	)
 	ClientContext = "f2fa86af-3c51-4bc2-8fc0-475452d9764f"
 }
-Invoke-MgInviteCommunicationCallParticipant -CallId $callId -BodyParameter $params
+Invoke-MgBetaInviteCommunicationCallParticipant -CallId $callId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgInviteCommunicationCallParticipant Cmdlet.
+This example shows how to use the Invoke-MgBetaInviteCommunicationCallParticipant Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS